 Religion or background should never come into sport.
 For too long now that has not been the case in local soccer yet Wick Rovers has steered a path away from these troubled waters.

-We encourage all local schools and groups to get involved on matchdays, we offer them passes for games, we offer coaching at their venues, we visited all communities with our Summer Soccer Camps and we try and avoid segregation within our ground as much as possible or is advised.
+The club encourage all local schools and groups to get involved on matchdays, they offer them passes for games, they offer coaching at their venues, they visited all communities with their Summer Soccer Camps and they try and avoid segregation within their ground as much as possible or is advised.

 Wick Rovers will offer family tickets to all games, reduced rates and special offers.